 With a smile and a laugh he can light up your day, like the sun get over the hill...Spot the Dog

 is, collectively, a set of British animated TV shorts (39 five-minute shorts and eight 15-minute shorts) and two half-hour specials based on the books by Eric Hill.
+(There are over a hundred of the books themselves.)
 It centers on the puppy Spot, his family and his friends, and to a much lesser extent, the other inhabitants of the land in which Spot lives.

 The series can be divided into six sections: